lserp/undercut-f1-enhanced/README.md

 Charts on the right display how Gap to Leader and Lap Time for all selected drivers over the last 15 laps, letting you see trends and catch strategies unfolding.

+You can show/hide drivers here by using the <kbd>D</kbd> `Select Drivers` action and then hitting enter on the drivers you have to show/hide.
+The drivers hidden here will also be hidden on the Driver Tracker page.

 ![Using a Cursor to View Timing History by Lap](docs/screenshots/timing-history-screen.png)

 ### Listen to and Transcribe Team Radio